-Subscribers can use PrePostSEO to check for plagiarism in a number of languages, including English, Spanish, Turkish, and German.
+Subscribers can use PrePostSEO as on in a number of languages, including English, Spanish, Turkish, and German.

 4. URL Exclusion

-I found a number of problematic issues with this service, chief among them was its accuracy in rooting out plagiarism.
+I found a number of problematic issues with this and plagiarism service.
+Chief among them was its accuracy (or lackthereof) in rooting out plagiarism.

 They’re also not very open about their database.
 To top it all off, their customer service department was kind of dismissive when I contacted them.